fdcl-gwu/uav_simulator/README.md

 * Developed using Python
 * Uses a geometric controller that works great with aggressive maneuvers
 * Uses Gazebo as the physics engine
-* Uses only minimal Gazebo/ROS codes so that if something breaks on ROS end in the future, it is easier to fix
 * Has a nice GUI for controlling the UAV
-* Can run your experiments, log data, and plot at the end of the trajectory at a click of a button
-* Estimator, controller, and trajectory generators are in their own Python classes, if you need to test your own estimator, controller, or a trajectory, you only need to modify the respective class
+* Estimator, controller, and trajectory generators are in their own ROS nodes.
+If you need to test your own estimator, controller, or a trajectory, you only need to modify the respective node.

 ![Landing](images/trajectory.gif)

 ### Why Python?
 * Python makes developing/debugging easier and shorter (no compiling)
-* Can easily find modules or libraries for different tasks
+* Can easily find open-source modules or libraries for different tasks

 ## Which controller is used for the UAV control?
 * A geometric controller with decoupled-yaw attitude control is used